Proteus (video game): Gameplay

-In Proteus, the player explores an island from a first-person perspective.
+In Proteus the player explores an island from a first-person perspective.
 The island is drawn in a pixel art style and consists of hills, trees, structures, and animals such as frogs and rabbits; the layout of these elements is different each time the game is played.
 The focus of the game is on exploration rather than interaction, as there is no narrative and the player is given no instructions on how to proceed.
 Possible interactions are limited—for example, animals may run away when the player comes too close.
 The game's soundtrack varies depending on the player's movements and location; it may fall silent when the player is at the top of a hill and become sonically dense as they travel down it.
 The soundtrack layers additional sounds and notes when the player nears objects and animals in the world.
-Many objects on the island are rendered as two dimensional sprites, contrasting with the three-dimensional landscape.
+Many things on the island are rendered as two-dimensional sprites, contrasting with the three-dimensional landscape.

 When the game begins, the player is situated away from the island and must move across an ocean to reach it.
 Upon arrival, players are free to explore the whole island during the initial season of spring.
 During the night, the player can enter a designated area to advance time to the next season, exploring each until the end of winter, after which the game ends.
 The landscape changes with the season—for example, trees shed their leaves in autumn.
 The player can capture a screenshot via a "save a postcard" feature, through which they can save and load their progress.

 In addition to the base gameplay elements, the PlayStation Vita version allows the player to directly affect the environment with the console's rear touch panel and to generate islands based on the current date and location in the real world.